 - In Denmark (Commission Decision 2021/741), and in organic meat production (Regulation 2021/1165), there is experience of using lower levels effectively.

 - The rules on nitrates are less stringent (exceedances should be investigated but products may be placed on the market) because there is less concern about overexposure to nitrates than nitrites.

 The Regulation was published on 9 October 2023.

 The new rules will apply as follows:

 - Limits for lead, mercury, and arsenic: The new maximum limits for potassium nitrite (E 249), sodium nitrite (E 250), sodium nitrate (E 251), and potassium nitrate (E 252) apply from 29 October 2023.
 If food additives that do not comply with new limits were put on the EU market before 29 October, they may be used in food products until 29 April 2024.
 Foods put on the market before 29 April 2024 that contain non-compliant food additives may be marketed until their use-by date.

 - Levels of nitrites/nitrates in food: The new levels will apply for meat and fishery products (see Tables 3–7) from 9 October 2025.
 For cheese, the application dates depend on the product concerned (see Table 2 for details).
 Meat, fishery, and cheese products that have been put on the market before these application dates may continue to be marketed until their use-by date.

 What are the major implications for exporting countries?

-Non-EU countries exporting cheese, meat preparations and meat products with added nitrites and nitrates will need to comply with the new lower levels when the Regulation comes into force.
+Non-EU countries exporting meat, fish, and cheese products with added nitrites and nitrates will need to comply with the new lower levels as described in the Timeline.

 Regulation 1333/2008 (Annex II) lays down a Union list of food additives approved for use in foods, and their conditions of use.